sjwines/hourofai/forest/forest2.md

 You can always change these numbers to whatever you like.

+## {5.
+Pilot Your Drone}
+**Pilot Your Drone**
+- :binoculars: Take a look in the game window! <br/><br/>
+You should be able to pilot your drone all around the ocean and see the sights.

+**Oops!** Right now, nothing happens when your drone sprite touches the ship or data sprites!
+Lets code that next!

 ## Why Custom Green Blocks @showdialog

 When your program starts to grow, you’ll see the same ideas repeat: “put the data somewhere new,” “spawn a buoy that bounces,” “give advice.”